dipayandewan94/MeDiANet/README.md

 ## Usage
 This repository contains the `main_mdnet` script, which is designed for both training and evaluating machine learning models.
 The script accepts three arguments: `--framework`, `--model`, and `--eval`.
-Below is a detailed guide on how to use the script.
+Below is a detailed guide on how to use the script. **Note:** The results presented in the paper are based solely on the TensorFlow model.
+The PyTorch implementation has not been tested as of the most recent update.

 ### 1. Framework Selection (`--framework`):
 - `pytorch`: Choose this to run the script using the PyTorch framework.